risk-first/website/menagerie/Software-Dependency-Risk.md

 tbd diagram of this

+The way to win, then, is to allow a language to be extensible as-needed with features written by third parties.
+By supplying mechanisms for extension a language can provide insurances against the [Boundary Risk](Boundary-Risk) of adopting it.

 ### Risks Mitigated

 So far, we've considered only how [Software Dependencies]() can alleviate complexity from our codebases.
 But with [Software Dependencies]() we can construct dependency networks to give us all kinds of features and mitigate all kinds of risk.